Contact

 Enrico Stolzenburg, born in 1973, is a theatre director and sound artist.

-He was a member of the Berliner Ensemble and in-house director at the German National Theatre in Weimar, staged at the Schaubühne, the Deutsches Theater Berlin and the Freiburg Theatre, among others.
-He has realised premieres and first performances in Germany and Switzerland, in Athens, for the Festival d'Avignon, at the Viirus Theatre and at the Kiasma Teatteri in the Museum of Contemporary Art in Helsinki, at the Miryang Theatre Village in South Korea and at the Seika Theatre in Osaka.
+He was a member of the Berliner Ensemble and resident director at the German National Theatre in Weimar, and has directed productions at venues including the Schaubühne, the Deutsches Theater Berlin and the Theater Freiburg.
+He has staged world premieres and first performances in Germany and Switzerland, in Athens, for the Festival d’Avignon, at the Viirus Theatre and at the Kiasma-Teatteri in the Museum of Contemporary Art in Helsinki, at the Miryang Theatre Village in South Korea and at the Seika Theatre in Osaka.

-His productions have been performed at international festivals such as premières at the Théâtre National de Strasbourg, Miryang Summer Performing Arts Festival in South Korea, at the Autorentheatertage at the Thalia Theatre in Hamburg and the German Theatre in Berlin, "Auawirleben"-Zeitgenössisches Theatertreffen Bern, Hangö-Teaterträff in Finland.
+His productions have been staged at international festivals such as ‘Premières’ at the Théâtre National de Strasbourg, the Miryang Summer Performing Arts Festival in South Korea, the Autorentheatertage at the Thalia Theatre in Hamburg and the German Theater Berlin, the ‘Auawirleben’ Contemporary Theatre Festival in Bern, and the Hangö-Teaterträff in Finland.

-As a sound artist, he works interdisciplinary with other artistic personalities and also as a soloist.
-He has realised site-specific compositions, audio walks and sound installations for the Munich Biennale, Kunstfest Weimar, Festival Neue Musik Rümlingen, Niedersächsische Musiktage, Sinfonieorchester Münster, Musikkollegium Winterthur, Wittener Tage für neue Kammermusik, Zeiträume Basel, Rainy Days Luxembourg, Lieu d'Europe Strasbourg, Donaueschinger Musiktage, among others.
+As a sound artist, he works in an interdisciplinary manner with other artists and also as a soloist.
+He has created site-specific compositions, audio walks and sound installations for, amongst others, the Munich Biennale, the Kunstfest Weimar, the Festival Neue Musik Rümlingen, the Niedersächsische Musiktage, the Münster Symphony Orchestra, the Musikkollegium Winterthur, the Witten Days for New Chamber Music, Zeiträume Basel, Rainy Days Luxembourg, Lieu d’Europe Strasbourg and the Donaueschingen Music Festival.

-He has been a professor of scene in the drama degree programme at the Berlin University of the Arts since 2014.
+He has been teaching as a professor of stage direction on the acting degree programme at the Berlin University of the Arts since 2014.

 Impressions from the events